jwallnoefer/multisat_qrepeater_sim_archive/README.md

 ## Related projects

-A separate release of the core simulation code as a python package is currently in preparation.
+An updated version of the core part of the simulation code has since been released separately and is available as a Python package: [https://github.com/jwallnoefer/requsim](https://github.com/jwallnoefer/requsim)